kubernetes-sigs/cluster-proportional-autoscaler/README.md

 replicas = max( ceil( cores * 1/coresPerReplica ) , ceil( nodes * 1/nodesPerReplica ) )
 ```

+Notice that both `coresPerReplica` and `nodesPerReplica` are float.

 For instance, given a cluster has 4 nodes and 13 cores.
 With above parameters, each replica could take care of 1 node.
 So we need `4 / 1 = 4` replicas to take care of all 4 nodes.
 And each replica could take care of 2 cores.
 We need `ceil(13 / 2) = 7`
 replicas to take care of all 13 cores.
 Controller will choose the greater one, which is `7` here, as the result.